bertofurth/Seagate-Central-Tips/README.md

     rm /var/lib/usage.cache

-The process that calculates disk usage runs at 3am each morning or after a system reboot if the cache is empty.
+The process that calculates disk usage for the pie chart is scheduled to run at 3am each morning.
 You can manually invoke the process with the following command.

     /usr/bin/get_usage_info.sh --update_cache